 Another thing to consider is the level of experience as a restaurant owner.
 If you have been in the game for a while now, you likely better understand how to keep overhead costs lower.
 Typically, restaurant owners with ten years of experience make more money than those starting.
 Don’t be discouraged as a beginner, though, and remember that everyone starts somewhere.

 Owning a restaurant is a business venture which means your main goal is to increase your profits and maximize your return on investment.
-Ways to increase profits could involve improving service, strategic food prices,
+The larger your profit margins, the larger your take home earning will be.

 Here are 10 few tips on how to increase restaurant profits without additional costs: